Albert0i/RU330/adt.md

 > Manipulation shapes the data structure.

 List, Stack, Queue, Set, Collection are common abstract data types.
-Each of them bear with peculiar properties.
+Each of them bear peculiar properties, have their pros and cons.

 1. [Programming with abstract data types, Barbara Liskov and Stephen Zilles, 1974](https://dl.acm.org/doi/pdf/10.1145/800233.807045)